 E-Mail NewsletterSign up NOW for our FREE e-mail newsletter.
-Keep up to date with everything that happens on the site - from trip stories and videos, to photo tips, to new wallpaper alerts, and even exclusive discounts and coupons!
+Keep up to date with everything that happens on the site - from trip stories and how-to videos, to photo tips, articles, new books, and more!

 Please follow & like us :)

 Want to know one of the secrets to perfect exposure?

 One word: Histograms

 Sure, it sounds a little intimidating at first, like something your high school math teacher would force on your tired brain first thing Monday morning, but I promise, it’s way easier than it sounds.
 Plus, once you learn how to read a histogram, you’ll be able to tell at a glance if you have a …